Abstraction Health

 Known interactions

-• May affect insulin sensitivity; caution warranted in individuals on antidiabetic medications
+• May affect insulin sensitivity and interact with antidiabetic medications

 Contraindications

-Evidence basis: Guidance is based on a combination of review-level literature on DHEA pharmacology and androgens, a systematic review on the related compound 7-keto-DHEA, and expert clinical practice recommendations from practitioners such as Peter Attia.
+Evidence basis: Guidance is based on moderate-quality reviews and RCTs on DHEA pharmacology and supplementation, a strong systematic review on 7-keto-DHEA, a strong meta-analysis on bone mineral density outcomes, and expert clinical protocols from practitioners such as Peter Attia who recommend lab-guided dosing in adults over 50.